algolab-quantique/Stage-A25-Zakary/README.md

 print(vops.get_backend())
 ```
 If you get *'C++*', congrats, the library has been sucessfully installed and compiled!
 <br> If you get '*Python*', something went terribly wrong with the installation.
 Try to install with the other way (i.e Try WITHOUT OpenMP if you tried to install it WITH and vice-versa).
-If it still doesnt work, please contact me or submit an issue
+If it still doesnt work, please submit an issue